cseanburns/systems-librarianship/src/5c-basic-opac-admin.md

 - Configuration files (incl. files like **login.php**) should be readable by **www-data** but not writable, to prevent unauthorized modifications.

-We can initiate this guidelines with the `chown` and `chmod` commands:
+We can initiate these guidelines with the `chown` and `chmod` commands:

 1. Change the group ownership of **/var/www/html** to **www-data**: